When it comes to driving neuro-inclusion, every organisation has different challenges.

 “Much litigation of this nature is arguably avoidable if an organisation’s managers and employees have had a good mutual understanding and dialogue about neurodivergent conditions and how they may affect workplace participation and practices.”
 (K. Baxter & T. Heys, 2019)

-Neurodiversity training shouldn’t just be available to managers but whole teams so that neurodiverse individuals don’t feel the need to hide who they are from their colleagues and peers.
+Neurodiversity training shouldn’t just be available to managers but whole teams so that individuals with neuro-differences don’t feel the need to hide who they are from their colleagues and peers.

 #2 Ad hoc training and support don’t build a sustainable culture of inclusion

-Reactive support inevitably creates a lack of consistency and the potential for neurodiverse employees to reach a crisis point, which could result in losing valuable talent.
+Reactive support inevitably creates a lack of consistency and the potential for employees with neuro-differences to reach a crisis point, which could result in losing valuable talent.

 Relying only on one-off events and consultancy can leave gaps and doesn’t always create more sustainable cultural change.
 Neurodiversity Celebration Week is hugely influential in raising awareness, but it is not the only time to promote neurodiversity internally and externally.